The Beginner’s Guide To Sports Betting

 The basic betting process is pretty straightforward.

-First, you need to select an online bookie and open an account.
-After that, just pick a sport and place a wager on an event to back it.
+First, you must select an online bookie and open an account.
+Then, simply select a sport and place a wager on an event to back it.

-If your prediction turns out to be accurate, you’ll receive a payout based on the provided odds.
+If your prediction turns out to be accurate, you’ll receive a payout (some people are able to win big amounts) based on the provided odds.

 Speaking of odds, they play an essential role on every sports betting site, so let’s talk more about them.

 Odds display the probability of an event happening.
 If the odds are high, the event is less likely to occur.
-In that case, bookmakers will offer more significant payouts.
+In this case, bookmakers will offer more significant payouts.

-On the other hand, if the odds are low, bookies will offer a lower payout, as the risk you’d have to take by supporting such an outcome is much smaller.
+On the other hand, if the odds are low, bookies will offer a lower payout, as the risk that you would be taking by supporting such an outcome is much smaller.

-This may sound confusing, but odds actually represent the payout multiplier, so that’s why a higher number would usually mean a bigger payout.
-Therefore, when punters talk about high odds, they talk about lower probabilities and vice versa.
+This may sound confusing, but odds actually represent the payout multiplier, so that’s why a higher number will usually mean a bigger payout.
+So, when punters talk about high odds, they are referring to lower probabilities and vice versa.

-The odds of Manchester City winning the 2020/21 Premier League are set to 6/4 (low).
-If you bet £100, you’ll receive £250 in case the Blues end up holding the trophy.
+The odds of Manchester City winning the match against Leicester City are set to 1.18 (low).
+If you bet £100, you’ll receive £118 if Manchester City end up winning the game (1.18 multiplier x £100 wager).

-Yet, sports betting is all about finding the best ratio between odds and payouts, and that’s usually possible if you know the sport, the players, and the statistics.
+Sports betting is all about finding the best ratio between odds and payouts, and that’s more likely if you understand the sport, the players, and the statistics.

-Bookmakers in the UK use fractional odds, meaning payouts are represented with fractions.
-However, different books around the globe use two more popular formats — decimal and American.
+Bookmakers in the UK use fractional odds, meaning that payouts are represented with fractions.
+However, different books around the globe use two other popular formats — decimal and American.

 Decimal odds are simply the decimal representation of a fraction.
 If you know your math, you’ll be able to convert them quickly.
 If the odds are ½, they would be represented as 1.5 in decimal odds and vice versa.